Ready for camping season? We’re here to show you the best camping in Georgia.

 My parents used to live 10 minutes away from here, so we would go for hikes whenever I visited them.

-Since the campsites are so limited, be sure to snag one as soon as you know you want to go.
+Since the campsites are so limited, be sure to get one as soon as you know you want to go.
 Otherwise, you’ll be limited to exploring during the day.

 Activities: While there, you can go hiking, fishing, kayaking, and more.
 Plus, you’ll see ruins of a textile mill burned down during the Civil War, which you might recognize from the Hunger Games or The Falcon and the Winter Soldier.

 Local Tip: REI also leads kayak classes out here.
 Check your local REI store for details.

 Map of the Best Camping Spots in Georgia